Q: How can therapists treating individuals with Adult ADHD equitably include the partner of adults with ADHD?

 The online training will provide a deeper and broader level of understanding, all at the user's pace.

-The format will consist of narrated video presentations, chapter by chapter, augmented with:
+The format will consist of narrated video presentations, chapter by chapter, each segment 15-30 minutes, augmented with:

-- Short videos carefully selected from outside sources (e.g. animations of neurotransmitter function)
+- Short videos carefully curated from outside sources (e.g. animations of neurotransmitter function that assist with the psychoeducation process)

 - Select excerpts of video lectures by experts whose work is cited in the book, with links to the full video (e.g. Russell Barkley, PhD, on Executive Functioning, and Xavier Amador, PhD, on resistance to diagnosis, or "denial")